otam-mato/nodejs_mysql_web_app_docker/README.md

-# A Full Stack web app.
+# A full stack web app.
 Dockerized.
 (NodeJS/Express MySql)

 <br>
 For this project, we'll be deploying a web app from another project (built using Node.JS and Express) located at https://github.com/otammato/WebApp_NodeJS_AWS_RDS_MySql.git.
 The previous deployment was done on EC2 and RDS instances.